Floquet topological systems with flat bands: Edge modes, Berry curvature, and Orbital magnetization: Orbital Magnetization of the Haldane model: Static and Floquet

 We now Floquet drive the Haldane model.
 The protocol used is the same as that for graphene, Eq.~\eqref{Jprofile}, and with all other parameters held fixed in time.
 We choose $\phi= \arccos(3\sqrt{3/43})$, and $t_2=J/(12 \sqrt{3/43})$, the same as in the static Haldane model.
 In addition, we set $JT=\pi/8$ while we vary the anisotropy parameter $\lambda$.

 Fig.~\ref{Fig5} shows results for three different values of $\lambda$.
-In particular, $\lambda=5$ (a,d) gives a regular Chern insulator with $C=1$, and a corresponding pair of chiral edge modes. $\lambda=7$ (b,e) gives an anomalous Floquet phase with $C=0$, and a pair of chiral edge modes. $\lambda=15$ again gives a regular Chern insulator with $C=1$, and a pair of chiral edge modes, but with these edge modes traversing the Floquet zone boundary.
+In particular, $\lambda=5$ (a,d) gives a regular Chern insulator with $C=1$, and a corresponding pair of chiral edge modes. $\lambda=7$ (b,e) gives an anomalous Floquet phase with $C=0$, and two pairs of chiral edge modes. $\lambda=15$ again gives a regular Chern insulator with $C=1$, and a pair of chiral edge modes, but with these edge modes traversing the Floquet zone boundary.
 The Floquet zone center for this case hosts edge modes, but they are not topological edge modes as they do not start from one bulk band and terminate on another.
 Therefore the edge modes at the zone center may be removed without a gap closing.

 We note that the Floquet spectrum folds in Fig.~\ref{Fig5a} and~\ref{Fig5b} due to the broken particle-hole symmetry of the Haldane model.
 Accordingly, we observe that the edge modes do not appear exactly at $\epsilon=0$ and $\epsilon=\pm\pi$.
 In such cases one has to unfold the band to perform the Berry curvature and orbital magnetization calculations.
 We unfold by simply adding an overall energy shift to the Hamiltonian and hence shifting the Floquet spectrum.
-This procedure guarantees that band edges remain between $\left[-\pi,\pi\right]$.
-Thus for low enough temperatures, we observe vanishing orbital magnetization outside the band-edge, and therefore at $\mu=\pm \pi$, Figs.~\ref{Fig5d}-\ref{Fig5e}.
+Due to the periodicity of the Floquet spectrum, the resulting bands still lie between $\left[-\pi,\pi\right]$, see red vertical lines in Figs.~\ref{Fig5d}-\ref{Fig5e}.
+Thus for low enough temperatures, we observe vanishing orbital magnetization outside the band-edges, and therefore at $\mu=\pm \pi$, Figs.~\ref{Fig5d}-\ref{Fig5e}.